infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 ```

 As you see in the example, you have all attributes from the card and heading component inside your card's grid block.

-> There is only one catch here.
-You can't override heading attributes from the card component.
-You can only override it from the top-level cards grid block.

 ### I don't need all the component options in my block.